Debbie Aitken

 Knowledge exchange

-Debbie was awarded an ASME Travelling Fellowship in 2013 which led to her delivering some medical education teaching at Yale Medical School.
-She also engaged in discussions regarding bedside teaching and other research interests.
-Debbie also attended Harvard Medical School’s ‘Principles of Medical Education’ CME course and the 2013 NEGEA Educational Retreat Spring Meeting in New York where she established a number of connections with medical education colleagues.
+Debbie was awarded an ASME Travelling Fellowship in 2013 which led to an invitation to spend some time at Yale School of Medicine, where she delivered several medical education teaching sessions, some advisory work on teaching observation, and also many discussions regarding bedside teaching and other research interests.
+Debbie also attended Harvard Medical School’s ‘Principles of Medical Education’ CME course and the NEGEA Educational Retreat Spring Meeting at Weill Cornell Medical School where she established a number of connections with medical education colleagues.

-Debbie has also delivered the Clinical Educator Programme to several other external organisations: University of Colorado Denver (February 2012), University of Health Sciences, Phnom Penh, Cambodia (December 2013), Yale Teaching and Learning Center and Yale Medical School Dept of General Internal Med (May 2014), Hong Kong Academy of Medicine (February 2015), St Andrews Medical School (June 2015), Oxford University School of Surgery (September 2015), St Andrews Medical School (2018).
+Debbie has also delivered aspects of the Clinical Educator Programme to several other external organisations: University of Colorado Denver (February 2012), University of Health Sciences, Phnom Penh, Cambodia (December 2013), Yale Teaching and Learning Center and Yale Medical School Dept of General Internal Med (May 2014), Hong Kong Academy of Medicine (February 2015), St Andrews Medical School (June 2015), Oxford University School of Surgery (September 2015), St Andrews Medical School (2018), IDEAL+ Erasmus project Universite de Paris (2020).

 Invited speaker

 Aitken D (2017).
 What do 'Generation Me' expect from clinical attachments?
-Invited speaker at NHS Fife Medical Education Conference, 29 September 2017.
+Invited speaker at NHS Fife Medical Education Conference, Victoria Hospital, Kirkcaldy, 29 September 2017.

 Aitken D (2014).
 Impromptu Clinical Teaching.
 Special Event in Medical Education at Yale School of Medicine, New Haven, USA, 29 May 2014.